 Law school students have a reputation for burying their heads in their books, so we offer this weekly series, “The ‘Anti-Social’ Life,” to illustrate that they can enjoy a life of leisure as well.

 Many JD applicants feel that they are purchasing a brand when they choose a law school.
 However, the educational experience you will have is what is crucial to your future, and no one will affect your education more than your professors.
 Each Wednesday, we profile a standout professor at a top law school.
-Today, we focus on Steven Lubet from the Northwestern University School of Law.
+Today, we focus on Henry Weinstein from the University of California, Irvine, School of Law.

 Note: To maintain the integrity and authenticity of this project, we have not edited the personal statements, though any identifying names and details have been changed or removed.
 Any grammatical errors that appear in the essays belong to the candidates and illustrate of the importance of having someone (or multiple someones) proofread your work.